-Dani Reyes-Acosta is an athlete, advocate, and storyteller redefining the narrative of who plays outside and how we build community with others on this planet.
+Dani Reyes-Acosta is an athlete, advocate, and storyteller rewriting the narrative of who plays outside and how we build community with others on this planet.

 A splitboarder, rock climber, trail runner, volunteer adaptive ski instructor, and waterwoman, she has been featured in the Washington Post, Women on the Road, the Los Angeles Times, and regional publications throughout the American West.
 Brands like Osprey, Vail Resorts, and Sport Obermeyer have featured her work as a writer and storyteller.

 Dani has built her mountain craft through splitboarding, traditional climbing, and mountain running missions on trips through Andorra, Argentina, Canada, Chile, Mexico, Peru, and the USA.

 She credits her parents for the work ethic, mindset, and boundless energy that puts her here today.

 Dani believes that we are as much of the Earth as we are on the earth, and dedicates both her work and volunteer time to social innovation, positive change, and a just transition.

 Dani is a Spanish bilingual writer, speaker, and creative exploring how heritage and adversity inform individual and community identity.